dkallen78/math-trainer/README.md

 The exception is [Haskins, (1887)](https://www.jstor.org/stable/44464091) who gives examples that would be familiar to teachers today, such as counting by 2s up and down the number line.

+## Update 2023-02-17

+It's been a while and I'm getting back into the swing of things.
+Today's update was tracking average time to answer a question.
+Next up I'm going to tweak it so it takes into account the size of the problem.